-Spring offers so many natural wonders and opportunities to make seasonal observances with children.
+Spring offers so many natural wonders and opportunities for spring-related play and learning to make seasonal observances with children.
 During this difficult time it is even more important to connect with nature in any small way we can, to slow down and appreciate the changes happening around us – the bees, butterflies and birds, the trees blossoming and the flowers growing.

-Teia Education has put together a special Spring Collection of materials that offer fun ways to bring all the joys of Spring in your play or home-school curriculum.
+Teia Education & Play has put together a special Spring Collection of toys and learning materials that offer fun ways to bring all the joys of Spring in your play or home-school curriculum for children of all ages.
 I have picked out a few of my favourites.

 Grapat’s Aguamarina Spring kit is a gorgeous Waldorf-inspired, open-ended play set featuring the fresh, uplifting colours of Spring.
 Children love to sort, stack and nest the nins®, mates, rings and coins, and this set would also fit beautifully with a Spring or Easter display or a nature table.